SamyWarnants/SamyWarnantsProjectOntwerpen2022-2023/README.md

 # SamyWarnantsProjectOntwerpen2022-2023
-This is teh github of Samy Warnants containing all files from Altium
+This is the github of Samy Warnants containing all files from Altium